timschneeb/awesome-shizuku/README.md

 Pull requests are welcome.
 See [Contributing](CONTRIBUTING.md) for hints.

+Closed-source apps are listed in a separate file.
+See below for details.

 > [!NOTE]
 > To stay up-to-date with this list, [you can check the daily changelogs](https://github.com/timschneeb/changelog-awesome-shizuku).